-The [mainnav] and [metanav] sections of trac.ini be used to customize the navigation items' text and link, or even disable them, but not for adding new ones.
+The new [mainnav] and [metanav] can now be used to customize the text and link used for the navigation items, or even to disable them, but not for adding new ones.

 In the following example, we rename the link to the Wiki start "Home", and hide the "Help/Guide".
 We also make the "View Tickets" entry link to a specific report: